How to Start Hand Lettering: Simple Beginner’s Guide

 Yep, that’s all there is to it!

 Many lettering artists are self-taught because of this.
-They just started drawing letters one night and kept learning from there.
+They just started drawing letters one day and kept learning from there.

 That’s really all it takes for you to learn hand lettering: a desire to learn, and the willingness to keep practicing!